-18 Ways to Raise Funds for Your Reunion
+18 Easy Fundraising Ideas for Your Family Reunion

 If money weren’t an object, we would see our reunion buddies every month.
 We’d go to some exotic location, catch up, hang out for a week or so …